nanostudio-org/nano_photos_provider2/README.md

 # nanoPhotosProvider2 [beta]
-### :white_circle: add-on for nanogallery2
+### :white_circle: extension for nanogallery2

 Publish your self-hosted photos simply and automatically to nanogallery2.
-Content is provided on demand when browsing albums in the gallery.
+Content is provided on demand when browsing the albums of the gallery.
 Main features:
 - generates responsive thumbnails automatically
 - compatible with all layouts: grid, justified and cascading